stenglein-lab/2017_GDW/exercises/download_exercise.md

 **1. Coverage and multiplexing calculations:**

 You are interested in using NGS to study a collection of related bacterial isolates.
 These bacteria have estimated genome sizes of 5 Mbp (5x10<sup>6</sup> bp).
-You're going to try sequencing these genomes in a single Illumina MiSeq run with paired-end 250 base sequencing (i.e., each of the paired reads will be 250 bp long).
+You want to do whole genome sequencing of as many isolates as possible in a single Illumina MiSeq run using paired-end 250 base sequencing (i.e., each of the two paired reads will be 250 bp long).
 MiSeq runs generate ~20 million read pairs per paired-end run.

 Questions:

-  1. You are targeting 100x coverage for each genome.
-How many genomes should you multiplex in your MiSeq run?
+  1. You would like to achieve 100x coverage for each genome.
+How many genomes could you multiplex in your MiSeq run?

   2. Imagine instead that you'll be doing single-end 150 base sequencing instead of paired-end 250 base sequencing.
 How many isolates could you multiplex on a single MiSeq run now?